-Going river cruising and ocean cruising are similar in that you’re on a boat, which is on a body of water.
+Going river cruising and ocean cruising are similar in that you’re on a boat on a water body.
 Of course.
 Yet the similarities are far less than compared to their greater differences.
-It's more common people have been on ocean cruises, or use that as a gateway to start cruising – but people very often ask us about our river cruise experiences because they're less common.
+It's more common that people have been on ocean cruises or use that as a gateway to start cruising – but people very often ask us about our river cruise experiences because they're less common.

-Yet we're often asked to compare river cruise vs ocean cruise experiences, as river cruise fleets grow and curiosities are piqued.
+We're often asked to compare river cruise vs ocean cruise experiences as river cruise fleets grow, and curiosities are piqued.
 Here we list several important things to consider when thinking about what’s right for you.

 River Cruise vs Ocean Cruise: Port and Ship Size

-The most staunch difference is easy to identify as you approach the port or dock at your point of embarkation.
+The most staunch difference is easy to identify as you approach the port or dock at your embarkation point.
 River cruise ships are large – perhaps between 300 to 400 feet in length on average – yet they’re small enough to fit on a river, as their name indicates.